What is sodium tripolyphosphate used for?

 2. Modified STPP technology

-Coated STPP: Silica coating reduces the phosphorus release rate and the phosphorus concentration in wastewater decreases by 50%.
+Coated STPP: A silica coating reduces the phosphorus release rate, and the phosphorus concentration in wastewater decreases by 50%.

-Ion exchange STPP: Potassium ions replace sodium ions, the environmental friendliness is improved and the pH stability remains unchanged.
+Ion exchange STPP: Potassium ions replace sodium ions, improving environmental friendliness while maintaining pH stability.

 3. Commercialization of phosphorus recovery system